kalinnorman/SDCars/README.md

 Repository for Team 2, Self-Driving Cars class

+## GitHub empty object file error (corrupted repository)

+Run the command "find .git/objects/ -size 0 -delete" while located in the Desktop directory (the home directory of the GitHub repository)

 ## Jetson Notes

 Note that both your computer and the Jetson must be on the NETGEAR24 network in order to SSH into it correctly (password is greattrail272).